Plastic (not so) fantastic

 Not all plastics are equal.
 In WA most single-use plastic bottles and containers can be recycled in your yellow-topped bin so long as they are clean.
 You can also take your soft plastics (anything scrunchable) back to major supermarkets to be recycled.

 Stop making impulsive purchases or buying items simply because you’ve gotten into a (bad) habit.
-Take your bags with you.
+Take your reusable bags with you.
 Don’t buy that plastic toothbrush just because it’s what you normally do.
 Opt for the version that’s sold in a jar with a metal lid, rather than the one in plastic.

 Ask for help

 Not sure how to start, or go the next step?
 It’s actually ok to ask.
-Why not join our helpful community over on Facebook or a group that’d dedicated to plastic-free living.
+Why not join our helpful community on Facebook or a group that’d dedicated to plastic-free living.

-If we were to add a little extra effort, plan ahead and just say no – we can prevent plastic from ending up in our waterways, ocean, landfill and maybe even eventually on supermarket shelves.
+If we were to add a little extra effort, plan ahead and just say no – we can prevent plastic from ending up in our waterways, ocean, landfill and eventually on supermarket shelves.